The Biggest Pet Sales For Your Labor Day Celebration

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-While it’s almost second nature to associate Labor Day with the end of summer (and starkly outdated rules about wearing the color white), it’s not just a time for savoring those last watermelon margs and weekends at the beach of the season, it’s also a time for deals on things you can buy just for the pet that’s spent all those sweet summer days by your side.
+It’s become second nature to associate Labor Day with the end of summer (and starkly outdated rules about wearing the color white), but it’s not just a time for savoring those last watermelon margs and weekends at the beach.
+This is also when you should mark your cal for deals on things you can buy for your pet as you both ride into fall — and cozy bonfire and hayride season — together.

+There are deals on literally dozens of those wish-list purchases you might not otherwise justify.
+If you’ve been looking to splurge on a pet bed that isn’t totally beige and blahopens in a new tab or an actually cute puppy crateopens in a new tab, now’s your time to shine.
+Want that pet camera to spy on your little darling while you’re out having that well-earned extra glass of wine at dinner?
+Snag it.
+Or maybe you want that vacuum to help suck up the pet fur that seems to be sticking to every surface of your home like actual Velcro.

 Btw, our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.
 (We’ve got a lot of toys to buy over here, you know?)